Start point - (1) Wanthwaite (NY

 stick is firmly planted in the ground behind us, and we are

-decided to deviate to these tops.
-It was quite a climb by the
+It was a few hundreds of feet of climb by the

 wall, to eventually reach a brow of sorts, under the slopes of